seanscraig/password-generator/README.md

 # password-generator

-This is a password generator
+This is a password generator that includes a button to generate a password and a button to copy the password to the clipboard.
+THe user gets to choose how long the password is and the type of characters that are used.

 ![This password generator includes a button to generate a password and a button to copy the password to the clipboard.
 THe user gets to choose how long the password is and the type of characters that are used.](./assets/demo/screenshot.png)